ibm-cloud-docs/Registry/registry_helm_charts.md

 To list the charts in the trash, complete the following steps.

 1. Log in to {{site.data.keyword.cloud_notm}} by running the `ibmcloud login` command.
-2. List the charts in the trash by running the following command.
+2. You can list the charts in the trash by running the following command.

     ```txt
     ibmcloud cr trash-list
     ```
     {: pre}

-3. List only the charts in the trash for the namespace that you are interested in by running the following command, where `<namespace>` is your namespace.
+3. You can list only the charts in the trash for the namespace that you are interested in by running the following command, where `<namespace>` is your namespace.

     ```txt
     ibmcloud cr trash-list --restrict <namespace>